Rock & Roll Queen

 "Rock & Roll Queen" is a single from the British indie rock band The Subways, from their debut record Young for Eternity.
 It is the third single from the CD.
 It was featured on the hit drama The OC and is track 1 on Music from the OC: Mix 5.
 It also features in British TV advertisements for Rimmel, the movie Live Free or Die Hard, the 2008 German movie Die Welle as well as appearing on the soundtracks of EA Sports games Rugby 06 and FIFA Street 2.
 In 2008, the song appeared in the video games Saints Row 2, Pure and Forza Horizon.
 It was used in the scene to introduce Evers boys in the Netflix film The School for Good and Evil.
 In 2014, the song was used in the TV series Chernobyl: Zone of Exclusion.
-The song was also used in the trailer and nightclub scene for the film RocknRolla, in which they appear performing the song.
+The song was also used in the trailer and nightclub scene for the film RocknRolla, in which The Subways appear performing the song.

 Cash Box said of the song that it has "dance drive and the power" and that it "should bring this newcomer act into top forty form."